humm Loans

 There are several options to choose from if you’re looking for a humm alternative.
 These include:

-• Small or medium loans: if the amount you need is $5,000 or less, you could also apply for a cash loan.
+• Small or medium loans: if you need $5,000 or less, you could also apply for a cash loan.
 These are sent straight to your account, meaning you can use them however you like, from car registration to covering your bills.
 However, fees and/or interest on these products are higher.

 • No Interest Loans (NILs): another option for smaller loan sums, these products are offered by Good Shepherd through a range of partnered providers.
 They’re designed to help you pay for essentials such as furniture, electronics, rental bonds, car repairs and more.
 While they come without interest and fees, the funds (up to $2,000, $3,000 or $5,000 depending on what you’re buying) can only be used for approved purposes.